lindaprotocol/wallet-cli/README.md

 > Default: the address of the login account.

 id0
 > The serial number of the parameter.
-Every parameter of TRON network has a serial number.
-Please refer to "http://tronscan.org/#/sr/committee"
+Every parameter of LINDA network has a serial number.
+Please refer to "http://lindascan.org/#/sr/committee"

 Value0
 > The modified value

-In the example, modification No.4 (modifying token issuance fee) costs 1000TRX as follows:
+In the example, modification No.4 (modifying token issuance fee) costs 1000LIND as follows:

 ```console
 > createProposal 4 1000